Note: This profile also includes the “Flowering Gum” cultivars.

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In this species, the flower buds are arranged in umbellasters of 7, oval to pyriform (oval to pear-shaped), to 18 mm long and 8 mm wide.
 In Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra (bud cap) which is shed when the flower opens.
 The calyptra / operculum is very short and rounded to flattened.

 The conspicuous stamens give the flowers their appearance; red in colour.
 In Corymbia species, umbellasters are typically produced, in clusters, at the terminals, beyond the foliage to create a very showy display.
+In this species, flowering can be observed in December to May, with flowers of this species bright red to pink or orange, each flower about 3 cm across.

 The fruit is a capsule (commonly called “gumnut”) typically urn-shaped in most bloodwoods.
 In this species, it is large, to 45 mm long by 20 mm wide.
 The disc is deeply-depressed and valves enclosed.
 The fruit make for easy identification.